about

 Artist Statement

 After years of distance from my homeland, I have developed a renewed interest in reconnecting with my Vietnamese heritage.
-I collect materials, stories, and symbols from both Eastern and Western traditions to highlight the tensions and harmonies between these cultural spheres.
+I collect materials, stories, and symbols from both Eastern and Western traditions to deliver social commentary that are relevant to different cultural realms.
 My work strives to bridge past and present, intimacy and distance, tradition and transgression.